 SASL is a programming language created in 1972.
 SASL (from St Andrews Static Language, alternatively St Andrews Standard Language) is a purely functional programming language developed by David Turner at the University of St Andrews in 1972, based on the applicative subset of ISWIM.
 In 1976 Turner redesigned and reimplemented it as a non-strict (lazy) language.
 In this form it was the foundation of Turner's later languages KRC and Miranda, but SASL appears to be untyped whereas Miranda has polymorphic types.
 Read more on Wikipedia...

 - See also: iswim, krc, haskell, miranda

-- I have 26 facts about SASL. what would you like to know? email me and let me know how I can help.
+- Have a question about SASL not answered here?
+Email me and let me know how I can help.